 What do I need to bring for my room?

 - This is your home away from home so not much!
 Each room has a private bathroom, air conditioning, luxury bed linens, bath amenities, hair dryer, a large hanging closet and a safe that can accommodate a wallet, phone, a small laptop computer and other valuables.
-Voltage in the rooms is the same as the US so outlet adapters are not needed.
+Voltage in the rooms is the same as the US and have the same US outlets.
+Adapters are not needed.

 Is there internet and TV available?

 - WiFi is available throughout the lodge, however at slower speed than you may be accustomed to.

 - There is a business center where you may use the computer and printer.